ZertoPublic/ZertoApiWrapper/docs/Get-ZANetworkSiteAveragePerformance.md

 The following options are available:

 * To view average and maximum network performance of throughput vs. WAN traffic of all outgoing traffic from a protected site to all its replicating sites, specify only the protected site identifier.
-* To view average and maximum network performance of throughput and WAN traffic between two sites, specifiy both the protected site identifier and the recovery site identifier.
+* To view average and maximum network performance of throughput and WAN traffic between two sites, specify both the protected site identifier and the recovery site identifier.

 ## EXAMPLES